-We are committed to collaborative working in the pursuit of this vision where carers and the people they care for have an equal voice in determining the future direction of short breaks provision.
+We are committed to collaborative working in the pursuit of this vision where carers and those receiving care for have an equal voice in determining the future direction of short breaks provision.

-- To bring people together to share experiences, ideas and be creativ
+- To bring people together to share experiences, ideas and be creative.

 We aim to be: